 What does a co-terminal adviser do?

-Co-terminal advisers help students develop their graduate degree plan, and oversee academic advising for the graduate portion of a co-terminal degree.
+Co-terminal advisers help students develop their graduate program course selections and oversee academic advising for the graduate portion of a co-terminal degree.
 Please see your major adviser for questions regarding your undergraduate degree.

 How can I share course credits between my undergraduate and graduate degree programs?

 Students should designate the courses they wish to share with their graduate degree by filing the Co-Terminal Shared Credit and/or Course Substitution and Exception form in eForms for Degree Works.
-This must be done before submitting the Plan of Study in the first semester of the co-terminal enrollment.
-For more information, please review the Co-Terminal Shared Credit and Plan of Study Guide.
+This must be done in the first semester of the co-terminal enrollment.
+For more information, please review the Co-Terminal Shared and Non-Shared courses Eform Guide.

 How long do I have to complete my co-terminal degrees?